FraunhoferIOSB/FROST-Server/README.md

 ## Standalone Spring Boot

-If you prefer to not use Tomcat, [Kinota Server](https://github.com/kinota/kinota-server) is a Spring Boot application that makes it easy to run Fraunhofer IOSB SensorThingsServer in cloud environments.
+If you prefer to not use Tomcat, [Kinota Server](https://github.com/kinota/kinota-server) is a Spring Boot application that makes it easy to run Fraunhofer IOSB FROST-Server in cloud environments.

 ## Wildfly 10

-If you prefer not to use Tomcat but [Wildfly](https://github.com/wildfly/wildfly) it is possible to run SensorThingsServer on it.
+If you prefer not to use Tomcat but [Wildfly](https://github.com/wildfly/wildfly) it is possible to run FROST-Server on it.

 Create a directory $WILDFLY_HOME/modules/org/postgresql/main and add both [Postgres JDBC jar](http://repo.maven.apache.org/maven2/org/postgresql/postgresql/9.4.1212/postgresql-9.4.1212.jar) and the [postgis jar](http://repo.maven.apache.org/maven2/net/postgis/postgis-jdbc/2.2.1/postgis-jdbc-2.2.1.jar) to it.
 Create a file named module.xml and add the following: